WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 ## How to initialize a new environment directory?

-If you are adding a new environment directory, you'll need to initialize terraform from within the new directory.
+If you are adding a new environment directory, or if you are running this from a fresh install, you'll need to initialize terraform from within the environment specific directory.
 To accomplish this you should run [*/init-remote-state.sh*](/init-remote-state.sh) from within the directory e.g...

 ```bash